Introduction

 • Economic and Market risk types describe risks associated with market disturbances as well as unfavorable economic and financial conditions endangering food systems.

-• (Geo)Political and Institutional risks are the results of the modifications to the current trade agreements or framework, as well as (geo)political instability.
+• (Geo)Political and Institutional risks are the results of the modifications to the current agreements or policy framework, as well as (geo)political instability.

-• Supply chain performance risk types arise from problems impacting food , logistics, operations, and input provision in the food supply chain.
+• Supply chain performance risk types arise from problems impacting food management, logistics, operations, and input provision in the food supply chain.

-• Information and Technology risk types describe risks stemming from a lack of knowledge, or technological disruptions.
+• Information and risk types describe risks stemming from a lack of knowledge, or technological disruptions.

 risks